 Will you join me in this 5 part series on How to Destroy the Roots of Shame in Your Life?

 So, friend, I’m all about things being actionable.
 There are so many good resources out there, but if there is no action then there is not any lasting change.
-For me, it’s almost necessary to think through steps in order to see real change in my walk.
+For me, it’s always necessary to think through steps in order to see real change in my walk.

 Since I appreciate when someone puts for the effort to create actionable steps, I just knew in my heart I needed to provide you with something too.
 God hasn’t let up since I wrote this original post, so I went back and created a worksheet that is a good starting point to helping you battle Lie #1.

 Until next time,